AshtonSBradley/ashtonsbradley.github.io/_pages/home.md

 We are a quantum theory group in the [Physics Department](http://physics.otago.ac.nz) of the [University of Otago](https://www.otago.ac.nz/).
 We are part of the wider [Atomic, Molecular, and Optical Quantum Theory](https://amoqt.otago.ac.nz) group. <br>

-We use methods of quantum field theory, quantum optics, and computational physics to study quantum many body phenomena, with a keen eye on experimental developments.
+We use methods of quantum field theory, quantum optics, and computational physics to study quantum many-body phenomena, with a keen eye on experimental developments.

 **Job Offers:**
 We are looking for talented new PhD and Masters students to join the team [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**